 Dry Lubricant — Any solid compound used in the form of powder or thin film which is applied to a surface to protect it against any damage during the relative movement and to reduce friction and wear.

-Note:
+NOTES

 Numerous dry lubricants have a laminar structure, for example, graphite and molybdenum disulphide.

 Certain solid materials lubricate only in the molten state at the interface, for example, glass and ice; these are not solid lubricants.

 Extender Oil — Oil which is added to the basic composition to modify the physical properties of the composition; a dilatant oil.

 Extreme Pressure Lubricant — Lubricating oil or grease containing additives to increase its film strength.